lockss/lockss-rtd-manual/docs/introduction/components.rst

          :depth: 2
          :backlinks: none

-This section presents the various components of LOCKSS |LATEST_MINOR|, their function, and why you would run them as part of your LOCKSS stack.
+This section presents the various components of the :term:`LOCKSS stack`, their function, and why you might run them as part of your stack.
 When :doc:`/configuring`, the configuration tool will allow you to select which components you wish to run.

 -------------------------
 LOCKSS Service Components